smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

 There are ways at looking at employee wages in the US that are elegantly simple.
 A person is hired at a rate of $_X_/hour, they work for _Y_ hours in a week, and the total income is the product of those two numbers.
 There is a minimum wage at the federal and possibly state level that sets the minimum legal amount for $_X_.
 The employee should work a maximum of 40 hours in that week, otherwise they enter an **overtime** situation where their hourly $_X_ becomes $_X_ and a half.
 Those highfalutin white collar workers are basically the same, except their weeks are fixed at 40 hours so their wage stays the same week after week.
 That's how it works, right?

-This is the system laid out in the **{{% link wiki-fair-labor-standards-act /%}}** (FLSA).
+This is the system laid out in the **{{% link wiki-fair-labor-standards-act /%}}** (FLSA) and its many amendments.
 This is the law that underpins concepts like minimum wage, overtime, the 40-hour work week, and the notion that child labor probably isn't such a good thing to do.
-It also defines a set of **exemptions** to the act, thus creating the concept of an **exempt employee**.
+It also defines a set of **exemptions** to the rules, thus creating the concept of an **exempt employee**.
 If you are a US-based tech worker in a full-time position, I'm going to take a stab in the dark and assume that you are almost certainly classified as an exempt employee.
-This means that _the FLSA effectively does not exist for you._ You are not guaranteed overtime, and you could conceivably work so many hours over the course of a week that your effective hourly pay ends up less than minimum wage.
+This means that _the FLSA effectively does not exist for you._ You are not guaranteed overtime, and you could conceivably work so many hours over the course of a week that your effective hourly pay ends up less than minimum wage. {{% margin-note %}}I actually don't know if you could get away with hiring child labor by classifying them as exempt employees.
+I would guess not, or somebody out there would be doing it right now.{{% /margin-note %}}

 The FLSA is designed with repetitive and predictable work in mind: Somebody who works on an assembly line, or who moves boxes around in a warehouse, drivers and couriers, et cetera.
 Workers in these jobs have a tendency to produce a similar and predictable amount of work in any given hour.
 Drop in on them during any hour of any workday and observe roughly the same level of productivity that you would find from them at a different time.